GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/regional-dlp/README.md

 # Regional Structured DLP Python Flex Template

-This example illustrates how to run a Flex Python Dataflow job.
+This example illustrates how to run a Flex Python Dataflow job in the Secured data warehouse.

 It uses:

-- The `base-data-ingestion` submodule to create the basic ingestion infrastructure,
+- The [Secured data warehouse](../README.md) module to create the Secured data warehouse infrastructure,
 - The `de_identification_template` submodule to create the regional structured DLP template,
-- The `flex_template` submodule to build a regional structured DLP flex Python template,
-- The `python_module_repository` submodule to host a private Python Module repository
+- A Dataflow flex template to deploy the de-identification job.

 ## Prerequisites

 1. A `crypto_key` and `wrapped_key` pair.
 Contact your Security Team to obtain the pair.
 The `crypto_key` location must be the same location used for the `location` variable.
 1. An Existing GCP Project
+1. A pre-build Python Regional DLP De-identification template flex template.
+See [Flex templates](../../flex_templates/README.md).
 1. A network and subnetwork in the data ingestion project.

 ### Firewall rules